wandb/examples/examples/launch/launch-sweeps/quickstart/README.md

 A launch-sweep configuration file should look very similar to a normal sweep configuration file, with a two changes.

 1. The `program` execution path must be replaced with a `job`.
-For this quickstart, lets use a publicly available job, like: `'wandb/jobs/Hello World 2:latest'`.
+For this quickstart, lets use a publicly available job, like: `'wandb/jobs/Example Train Job:latest'`.
 This can be replaced with any training job that is available in the entity/project where the sweep will be run.
 More information about job creation can be found [here](https://docs.wandb.ai/guides/launch/create-job).
 This enables our training run to be executed anywhere, no longer tied to a local training script.
 2. An Optional `scheduler` key can be provided to the configuration, specifying scheduler-specific parameters for the sweep, like concurrency of runs.

 Example configuration file: